Lindor on trade rumors: 'I wanna win' in Cleveland

 "If the negotiations or whatever makes sense, it's gonna happen," Lindor said.
 "The team is not broke.
 The league is not broke.
 There's money."

-The Indians reportedly shopped Lindor over the offseason, but some of the executives involved in the negotiations came away believing that the team wasn't all that serious about trading him.
-Despite sending Corey Kluber to the Texas Rangers, the Indians possess a wealth of young pitching and remain hopeful of competing in the American League Central -- a division where the Minnesota Twins and Chicago White Sox loom as legitimate threats.
+The Indians reportedly shopped Lindor in the offseason, but some of the executives involved in the negotiations came away believing that the team wasn't all that serious about trading him.
+Despite sending Corey Kluber to the Texas Rangers, the Indians have a wealth of young pitching and remain hopeful of competing in the American League Central, a division in which the Minnesota Twins and Chicago White Sox loom as legitimate threats.

-If the Indians fall out of contention over the summer, it's possible they'd trade Lindor in July -- or in the offseason that follows.
+If the Indians fall out of contention over the summer, it's possible that they would trade Lindor in July -- or in the offseason that follows.

 Antonetti first needs to determine whether he can get Lindor to sign the type of extension that would allow the Indians to remain competitive, conversations that are expected to continue during spring training.
-If nothing makes sense for either side, Antonetti must decide whether to trade Lindor -- and suffer backlash like the Boston Red Sox, who recently traded Mookie Betts to the Los Angeles Dodgers -- or try to win with him until he becomes a free agent after the 2021 season.
+If nothing makes sense for either side, Antonetti must decide whether to trade Lindor -- and suffer backlash like the Boston Red Sox did when they traded Mookie Betts to the Los Angeles Dodgers -- or try to win with him until he becomes a free agent after the 2021 season.

 Antonetti said the latter is "certainly one of the paths we could pursue."